Collab4exaNBody/doc_exaStamp/docs/source/project_exaStamp/3_Beginners_guide/Simulation.rst

        - simulation_epilog                                   # Simulation finalization
        - hw_device_finalize                                  # CUDA finalization

 In this YAML block, some operators are mandatory.
-We provide in the next section a input deck example.
+We provide in the next section a input deck example with the minimal information required.
 In addition, some of the YAML operators defined in the `simulation` block are defined in other configuration files located in ``exaStamp/data/config``.
 However, the mandatory blocks to be defined by the user to build a minimal input deck for exaStamp are:

 .. code-block:: bash